kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-38: Hall of the Builders

-This large, 25’-tall chamber is dominated by an enormous carved heqeti head that rises out of a central pool.
-The head is carved out of a 20’-diameter half-column of stone that rises 15’ into the air before branching into two slender (5’-wide) bridges that connect to the walls of the chamber.
-The central column is carved to resemble the upturned maw of a heqeti hopper, with the bridges as tongues emerging from that maw.
-A narrow entrance in the central column allows one to climb a spiral staircase and thus access the tongues/bridges.
-The carved half-column is ancient, pitted and damaged in places, but still exudes the oily sheen of active heqeti habitations.
+* This 25’-tall chamber is dominated by an enormous carved heqeti head rising from a central pool.
+	* The head is carved from a 20’-thick half-column of stone rising 15’ before branching into two slender (5’-wide) bridges connecting to the walls of the chamber.
+	* It resembles the upturned maw of a heqeti hopper, with the bridges as tongues emerging from that maw.
+	* A narrow entrance in the central column allows one to climb a spiral staircase to access the tongues/bridges.
+	* The carved half-column is ancient, pitted and damaged in places, but still exudes the oily sheen of active heqeti habitations.
+* A 5’-wide walkway circles the chamber 15’ above the floor.
+	* It can be accessed by climbing, or via the tongues/bridges.
+	* 5'-high bas-relief panels along the walkway show a pictorial history of the heqeti occupation of Arden Vul.

+Bas-Relief Panels
-Circling the chamber at a level 15’ above the floor is a 5’-wide walkway.
-The walkway can be accessed by climbing, or by using the spiral stair and tongues/bridges.
-The walkway allows one to view a pictorial history of the heqeti occupation of Arden Vul, in the form of bas-relief panels some 5’ high.
-The bas-reliefs differ in age and artistic skill, as well as in content; they can be roughly divided into four programs, starting from the northeast and working clockwise.
+* They differ in age and artistic skill; they can be roughly divided into four programs (500 - 1000 gp per panel), starting from the northeast and working clockwise.

-Discovery of Arden Vul
+* Discovery of Arden Vul (3,600 years, primitive skill, 10 panels, 50' length)
-Age: 3,600 years
-Scenes: Primitive heqeti entering a cavern, constructing the ziggurat, genuflecting before Kauket, standing before twin waterfalls (i.e..
+	* Primitive heqeti entering a cavern, constructing the ziggurat, genuflecting before Kauket, standing before twin waterfalls (i.e..
 9-66, 9-67)
-Carving Skill: Primitive
-Length: 10 panels, some 50’

-Golden Age of Heqeti Habitation
+* Golden Age of Heqeti Habitation (2,900 years, good skill, 15 panels, 75')
-Age: 2,900 years
-Scenes: Fighting rudishva, varumani, and varuda; constructing the pukel-manders; re-building the ziggurat; heqeti dwellings along a canyon (9-109); heqeti before a geyser and pool (SL6-1)
+	* Fighting rudishva, varumani, and varuda; constructing the pukel-manders; re-building the ziggurat; heqeti dwellings along a canyon (9-109); heqeti before a geyser and pool (SL6-1)
-Carving Skill: Good
-Length: 15 panels, some 75’

-Wars and Reverses
+* Wars and Reverses (1,850-2,000 years, begins high skill, last panel is primitive, 5 panels, 25')
-Age: 1,850-2,000 years
-Scenes: A builder confronts a spear-maiden (i.e., Arden); hoppers assault humans; heqeti trying to summon Kauket; the final panels are blank
+	* A builder confronts a spear-maiden (i.e., Arden); hoppers assault humans; heqeti trying to summon Kauket; the final panels are blank
-Carving Skill: Begins with high quality, last panel is primitive
-Length: 5 panels, 25’

-Return of the Heqeti
+* Return of the Heqeti (300 years, impressive skill, 3 panels, 15')
-Age: 300 years
-Scenes: Re-occupying the ziggurat; summoning worms of Qok (see new monsters) Carving Skill: Impressive
+	* Re-occupying the ziggurat; summoning worms of Qok (new)

-Length: 3 panels, 15’
+* Unalerted
-Unalerted: Two heqeti builders and two apprentice weavers are inspecting their racial histories.
+	* Two heqeti builders and two apprentice weavers are inspecting their racial histories.
+* Alerted
-Alerted: No inhabitants.
+	* No inhabitants.

 1 apprentice heqeti weaver (see new monsters), as a 4th-level magic user: SZ M; AL CE; AC 5; MV 120’, 90’ swimming; HD 4; HP 12; #AT 1; Dmg 2-5 (dagger).
 Constant abilities: infravision.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
 Possessions: wand of frost (10 charges); curved dagger.
 Memorized spells: enlarge, magic missile, spider climb; strength, web.
 Spell book: detect magic, enlarge, magic missile, protection from good, read magic, spider climb; darkness 15’ radius, invisibility, strength, web.